schutera/GithubLicenseCrawler/README.md

 mark.schutera@gmail.com
 Obviously the Github API is way more powerful than what has been done here.
 Feel free to extend this code or preferably directly contribute here.

+Future work can include..

+.. a function to input for what purpose you want to use your own project, which then highlights packages with conflicting licenses.

+.. a function that recurrently walks through the licenses of the packages you included, and the ones they included, and the ones they included, and so on.